Mother's harsh reaction to daughter's homemade meal sparks outrage online

 A 14 year old Chinese girl‘s heartfelt attempt to prepare a meal for her returning mother was met with criticism, sparking an outcry from netizens.
 The girl’s mother posted a video online chastising her for preparing too much food, drawing a backlash from the online community.

 Upon returning home, she looked at the food on the table with furrowed brows, expressing her displeasure at her daughter’s inability to calculate the quantity of food required.
-She pointed out that there were only two people in the house, and the amount of food cooked was excessive, leading to unavoidable leftovers.
+She pointed out that there were only two people in the house, and the amount of food cooked was excessive, leading to unavoidable leftovers, reported Sanook.

 “Cooking this much food for just the two of us, should I still compliment you?
 Let’s see how much we can eat!”
 The mother criticised, leaving her daughter perplexed and regretful.